-TCU is 20-0 at home as an AP Top 10 team under Gary Patterson.
+TCU was 20-0 at home as an AP Top 10 team under Gary Patterson.

-Gary Patterson is 8-0 against the PAC 12 as head coach at TCU.
+Gary Patterson was 8-0 against the PAC 12 as head coach at TCU.

-The Horned Frogs have a 44-6 record as a top-10 team under head coach Gary Patterson, including a 28-3 mark when in the top 5 (AP or CFP polls).
+The Horned Frogs had a 44-6 record as a top-10 team under head coach Gary Patterson, including a 28-3 mark when in the top 5 (AP or CFP polls).

 In 2019, the College Football Hall of Fame has named TCU as the 10th best team of the decade.
 We have the lowest student population among the top ten!
 A great ratio!

 TCU went to a bowl game for the 15th time in the last 17 seasons.
 We were also ranked in the AP poll for the 15th straight year in a row.

 TCU's 2016 Alamo Bowl victory over Oregon was tied (with Texas Tech) for the most points comeback in the history of a bowl game.
 It was a school record, and it also tied for the second-largest comeback in the history of an FBS game.
 Since the TX Tech comeback, teams had been 0-1,463 when trying to record a comeback victory.
 Make that stat 1-1,464!
 Go Frogs!

 There are 24 Frog alumni currently playing in the NFL.

 Wrapping up the stats, TCU is one of nine programs nationally to have a Super Bowl MVP (Larry Brown), an NFL MVP (LaDanian Tomlinson), and a Heisman Trophy Winner (Davey O'Brien).